cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 ## **5. ADSR Volume Envelopes**

-The APU uses a traditional 4-stage ADSR (Attack, Decay, Sustain, Release) envelope.
-When a channel is triggered, its volume progresses through these stages:
+The APU uses a traditional 4-stage ADSR (Attack, Decay, Sustain, Release) envelope to control channel volume.
+The envelope's volume level is a 4-bit value (0-15), which modulates the channel's output.
+The envelope's state machine is updated by a global **Envelope Clock** running at **256Hz**.

-- **Attack**: The rate at which the volume rises from zero to its peak level.
-- **Decay**: The rate at which the volume falls from the peak to the sustain level.
-- **Sustain**: The volume level that is held as long as the note is "on".
-- **Release**: The rate at which the volume falls from the sustain level to zero after the note is turned "off".
+When a channel's `KEY_ON` bit is set to 1, the envelope enters the **Attack** phase, where the volume rises from 0 to its peak (15).
+When it reaches the peak, it moves to the **Decay** phase, where it falls to the specified **Sustain** level.
+It then remains in the **Sustain** phase as long as `KEY_ON` is 1.
+When `KEY_ON` is cleared to 0, it immediately enters the **Release** phase, where the volume falls from the current level to 0.

 ## **6. DSP (Digital Signal Processor)**